Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 |Letter Writing Format||Idioms and Phrases||How To Prepare Vocabulary for Bank PO|

 Introduction to Reading Comprehension

 The unseen passage or the comprehension questions cover the maximum part of the verbal ability section.
-Each passage asked in the exam comprises of subpart based on the information given in the passage.
+Each passage asked in the exam comprises a subpart, based on the information given in the passage.

-The length of the passage or the vocabulary used in the passage might appear to be complicated for a candidate but when he/she starts reading the passage, understanding it and answering it becomes easier.
+The length of the passage or the vocabulary used in the passage might appear to be complicated for a candidate but when he/she starts reading the passage, understanding it as well as answering it becomes easier.

-Since scoring in the passage questions is easier because the answers are hidden in the passage itself, candidates must ensure that they solve more and more comprehension questions to get a hang of how to read the passage quickly and answer the related questions without wasting much time.
+Scoring in the passage questions is not difficult because the answers are straightforward and are hidden in the passage itself.
+Candidates must ensure that they practise more and more comprehension questions to get a hang of how to read the passage quickly and answer the related questions, without wasting much time.